 The EEG, which records the electrical activity in the brain, is usually normal early on in this condition.
 By the time the child is 18 months old, the EEG shows evidence of epileptic activity, with spike and wave or polyspike discharges.
 These happen either as a single event, or in bursts.
 They may be generalised involving the whole brain, or happening just from one small area of the brain.
 Some, but not all, children with Dravet syndrome show EEG evidence of sensitivity to flashing or flickering lights, called photosensitivity.
 Brain scans in children with Dravet syndrome are usually normal.

 A specific genetic abnormality, called a ‘mutation’ has been found in at least 8 out of 10 children with Dravet syndrome.
 This mutation is known as the ‘SCN1A’ mutation.
 Many different types of mutation have been found in people with Dravet syndrome.
 A mutation can be looked for in a simple blood test.
 The discovery of this mutation has been very helpful in making or confirming a diagnosis of this epilepsy syndrome.
 About 90% of mutations are new or ‘de novo’ mutations.
 This means that the mutation has not been inherited from a parent, but it is a new mutation in the child.
 Because of this, it is very un-common for the same parents to have another child with Dravet syndrome.
 However, if a twin develops Dravet syndrome and their twin is identical, then it is very likely that this other twin will also have the condition.

 Dravet syndrome is one of the epilepsy syndromes that are most resistant to epilepsy medicines.
-Sodium valproate (Epilim) and lamotrigine (Lamictal) are usually tried first.
-However, lamotrigine makes the myoclonic seizures worse in many children.
+Sodium valproate (Epilim) or topiramate (Topomax) are usually tried first.
 Other medicines which are helpful include clobazam (Frisium) and stiripentol (Diacomit).
 There are also some NICE guidelines about this.
 NICE, the National Institute for Health and Care Excellence, is an independent organisation that provides guidelines for treatment and care for people using the NHS in England, Northern Ireland and Wales.